 Creating Tags in the Tags Editor

-The tag editor is the same as the Categories editor.
+The tag editor is similar to the Categories editor.

 To create a new tag, log into your WordPress admin panel and navigate to the Posts section.
 Next, click on Tags to access the tag management page.